 The University of Guelph has an employment equity program to ensure that all job applicants and employees, including Aboriginal peoples, persons with disabilities, members of visible minorities (racialized people) and women, are treated fairly and equitably.
-Through this initiative, the University endorses its ongoing commitment to the principles of employment equity and, in so doing, satisfies the requirements of the Federal Contractors Program to remain eligible for federal contracts worth $1,000,000 or more.
+Over and above these legislative requirements, the university is also working towards ensuring sexual orientation and gender identity be included in our employment equity goals.

 Canada is recognized around the world as a champion of human rights.
 At the University of Guelph, we stand tall as influential human rights promoters.